Filing a Federal Takings Lawsuit

 - The government’s actions caused a flood on your property

 - You were denied a permit because your property is a protected wetland

 - Your land was seized for public use

 What are Your Constitutional Rights Under the Fifth Amendment‘s Takings Clause?

 - The Fifth Amendment to the Constitution is also known as the “Just Compensation Clause” and it says private owners must be paid for their property in a government taking.

 - The Takings Clause of the US Constitution gives the government the right to take ownership of private property for public use.

-Our attorneys practice in the US Court of Federal Claims, which has exclusive jurisdiction over claims against the federal government in excess of $10,000.
-The Court of Federal Claims is located in Washington, D.C. and consists of sixteen judges appointed by the President and confirmed by the Senate to serve for terms of fifteen years.
+Our attorneys practice in the US Court of Federal Claims, which has jurisdiction over takings claims against the federal government in excess of $10,000.
+The Court of Federal Claims is located in Washington, D.C., and consists of judges appointed by the President and confirmed by the Senate to serve for terms of fifteen years.